 10:15

 I have my monthly meeting with my manager next.
 We usually talk about challenges and successes, and feedback on my work.
-I can also share my concerns regarding my work and my manager is always trying to help.
-I’m always asked questions about whether I’m satisfied with my role and what I do.
+I can also share my concerns regarding my work and my manager is always willing to help.
+I’m frequently asked whether I’m satisfied with my role and what I am doing.
 I know I always have the space to inform my manager on what I dislike, and I know she will always try to help change it if possible.

 11:00